 Both sleep deprivation and stress can cause elevated levels of the stress hormone cortisol, which raises blood sugar.
 Aim for seven to nine hours of sleep per night, and adopt stress-busting habits such as exercise, meditation, or yoga.

-One study found that nursing students who did meditation and yoga experienced lower blood sugar spikes after meals.
+One study found that nursing students who did meditation and yoga experienced lower blood sugar spikes5 after meals.

 Drinking water helps your kidneys flush out excess blood sugar through your urine.
-One study found that people who drank more water had a lower risk of developing hyperglycemia (high blood sugar).
+One study found that people who drank more water had a lower risk of developing hyperglycemia6 (high blood sugar).

 Can't seem to drink enough?
 Or is water is just too plain for your taste buds?
-Try this R.D.'s go-to hydration strategies.
+Try these other drinks for blood sugar balance.